This page may contain affiliate links, see our disclaimer here.

 Hello there, Here is the situation.
 We (2 persons) arrive at Chania on the 6th of August, at midnight (our flight arrives at around 23:50).
 We are looking …

 Hi, We are looking to spend 4 nights in Santorini and maybe 3 or 4 nights in Crete.
 We love good food and gorgeous beaches and quaint towns.
 I know …

 Dear we-love-crete, Thank you for your lovely and informative website.
 We are going to Crete from 12 to 17 April, and we really want to see some …

 Hello, we are a young couple coming to visit Crete from the 6th to the 13th of June.
 We are landing and leaving from the Chania airport.
 We land late …

 Thank you for this wonderful site.
 We are coming to Crete in September for 12 nights and are staying in Stalis.
 On reading more about Crete, I would …

-This handy mini-booklet is designed for those travellers that want to get away from the tourist hot spots into the real Crete, and compiled by the team at We Love Crete.
+This handy e-book is designed for those travellers that want to get away from the tourist hot spots into the real Crete, and compiled by the team at We Love Crete.

-Lots of our visitors wrote to us to say 'What can I see in 5 days?' or 'I only have five days in Crete!'
+Lots of our visitors wrote to us to say 'What can I see in 5 days?' or 'I only have 5 days in Crete!'

-With ideas for routes on back roads, this e-booklet can be used to plan your own trip, and go your own way, and your own time, of course we suggest taking much more than five days!
+With guides and tips for routes on back roads, this e-book can be used to plan your own trip, and go your own way, and your own time, of course we suggest taking much more than 5 days!